billba/topical/docs/patterns.md

 ## Single Active Child

 This is the simplest and most common pattern.
-A topic's `this.children` array is initially empty.
-A trigger event causes a child to be started and set as the sole member of `this.children`.
-When this is the case, subsequent activities are dispatched to the child, which continues until the child topic completes by calling its `this.end()` method with or without a return value, at which point the parent topic's `this.children` array is cleared (emptied), and the cycle can be repeated.
+A trigger event causes a child to be started.
+Subsequent activities are dispatched to the child, which continues until the child topic completes by calling its `this.end()` method with or without a return value.

 ```ts
 class Root extends Topic {